Eyster History, Family Crest & Coats of Arms

 - Howard E. Eyster, American politician, Mayor of York, Pennsylvania, 1953-55

-- George W. Eyster, American Democrat politician, Candidate in primary for Delegate to Michigan State Constitutional Convention from Wayne County 16th District, 1961
+- George W. Eyster, American Democratic Party politician, Candidate in primary for Delegate to Michigan State Constitutional Convention from Wayne County 16th District, 1961

 - Donald M. Eyster, American Republican politician, Candidate for West Virginia State Senate 16th District, 1952